-A motivated request regarding the readmission to studies must reach the Distance Learning Call Centre within ten days of the date of the decision.
+A motivated request regarding the readmission to studies must submitted via the student portal within ten days of the date of the decision.

-EDU.1.2.14 Repetition of Modules
+EDU.1.2.13 Repetition of Modules

-Should a student fail an examination in a specific module, he/she is required to repeat the module in accordance with A-Rules 1.13.3.5 and 2.3.4.
+Should a student fail an examination in a specific module, he/she is required to repeat the module in accordance with A-Rules 1.12.4 and 2.3.4.